 Since 2010, around 160 volunteers and interns have been contributing to our projects, particularly in the context of environmental education.
 They worked under the European Voluntary Service scheme, which we implemented together with Giacche Verdi, or via the European student programme ERASMUS, primarily assigned to environmental education projects.
 Some bachelor and master theses on topics related to the planned biosphere reserve have resulted from these foreign deployments.

-Since November 2019, we focus more intensely on sound ecological practice in agriculture as well as on the economic needs of those (small) farmers who cultivate according to natural and partly still very traditional methods.
-In a study involving our partner Giacche Verdi, the University of Catania, the Italian bird protection association Lipu and the German NABU, almost 100 farmers are being interviewed.
-The results will be evaluated at the end of 2020 and recommendations will be made to all those involved in Sicily: The farmers themselves, the communities and, above all, the Sicilian region, which has a decisive influence on the future of Sicilian agriculture by interpreting the requirements of the European agricultural policy in the form of support programmes and conditions.
+Since the end of 2019, we focus more intensely on sound ecological practice in agriculture as well as on the economic needs of those (small) farmers who cultivate according to natural and partly still very traditional methods.
+In a study involving our partner Giacche Verdi, the University of Catania, the Italian bird protection association Lipu and the German NABU, almost 100 farmers were interviewed.
+The results were evaluated in 2021 and recommendations made to all those involved in Sicily: The farmers themselves, the communities and, above all, the Sicilian region, which has a decisive influence on the future of Sicilian agriculture by interpreting the requirements of the European agricultural policy in the form of support programmes and conditions.
+Results can be found, in new ecologically oriented funding programmes.